For the last three seasons, CitiBike — the largest bike share system in the U.S. — has been working with the nonprofit Achilles International.

 “We know that one size fits all doesn’t work well for the adaptive community,” says Kishoni.
 “It’s important to partner with those who are experts in the field, have a strong network, know how to adapt the bikes, and offer up regular opportunities to ride.”

-This article is part of a series — tune back in to learn more about some of Lyft’s adaptive bike programs in cities across the country.
+This article is part of a series — tune back in to learn about more adaptive bike programs in cities across the country.
 Have a question or a story idea?
-Email email@example.com.
+Email firstname.lastname@example.org.